decred/dcrdevdocs/docs/developer-guides/ticket-selection.md

 The PRNG used by dcrd to select tickets is named `Hash256PRNG`.
-It utilizes [BLAKE-256](https://docs.decred.org/research/blake-256-hash-function) (a 256-bit secure hashing function) to generate unsigned 32 bit integers between zero and a specified upper limit, avoiding modulo bias in order to yeild a normal distribution within the specified range.
+It utilizes [BLAKE-256](https://docs.decred.org/research/blake-256-hash-function) (a 256-bit secure hashing function) to generate unsigned 32 bit integers between zero and a specified upper limit, avoiding modulo bias in order to yield a normal distribution within the specified range.

 ---